marwan1265/wasel/README.md

 ### AI Providers

-The following AI providers are supported:
+The following AI providers are supported (deepseek is the only one used as of May 18th, 2025):

 - OpenAI (Default)
 - Google Generative AI